-One of the unsolved mysteries of the Standard Model is the existence of three generations of 604 quarks and leptons.
-The strongly interacting fermion sector contains altogether six quarks with 605 masses differing by up to five orders of magnitude.
-This hierarchy of masses is on one hand a 606 challenge to explain, on the other hand it offers a unique opportunity to explore dynamics at 607 a variety of different scales and thus develop different facets of strong interactions.
-While the 608 light quarks at low scales are non-perturbative and couple strongly, the heavier quarks charm, 609 bottom and top are separated from the soft sea by their masses and thus can serve as a suitable 610 probe for the soft part of QCD.
-611
+One of the unsolved mysteries of the Standard Model is the existence of three generations of quarks and leptons.
+The strongly interacting fermion sector contains altogether six quarks with masses differing by up to five orders of magnitude.
+This hierarchy of masses is on one hand a challenge to explain, on the other hand it offers a unique opportunity to explore dynamics at a variety of different scales and thus develop different facets of the strong interaction.
+While the light quarks at low scales are non-perturbative and couple strongly, the heavier quarks charm, bottom and top are separated from the soft sea by their masses and thus can serve as a suitable additional probe for the soft part of QCD.

-There are a number of deep and unresolved questions that can be posed in the context of 612 the proton structure: what is the individual contribution of the different quark flavours to the 613 structure functions, are heavy quarks like charm and bottom radiatively generated or is there 614 also an intrinsic heavy quark component in the proton, to what extent do the universality and 615 factorisation theorems work in the presence of heavy quarks.
-It is therefore imperative to be 616 able to perform precise measurements of each individual quark flavour and their contribution to 617 the proton structure.
-The LHeC is the ideal place for these investigations because it resolves the 618 complete flavour composition of the proton one by one.
+There are a number of deep and unresolved questions that can be posed in the context of the proton structure: what is the individual contribution of the different quark flavours to the structure functions?; are heavy quarks like charm and bottom radiatively generated or is there also an intrinsic heavy quark component in the proton?; to what extent do the universality and factorisation theorems work in the presence of heavy quarks?
+It is therefore imperative to be able to perform precise measurements of each individual quark flavour and their contribution to the proton structure.
+The LHeC is the ideal place for these investigations because it resolves the complete composition of the proton flavour by flavour.
 In particular, as shown in Sect.
-1.2.2, the 619

-LHeC provides data on F_2^c and F_2^b extending over nearly 5 and 6 orders of magnitude in x, Q^2 , 620 respectively.
-These are obtained through charm and beauty tagging with high precision in NC 621 ep scattering.
-A thorough PDF analysis of the LHeC data thus can be based on the inclusive 622 NC/CC cross sections and tagged s, c, b data.
-In addition, one may use DIS jets, here used for 623 the α_s prospective study (Sect.
-2.1) and low energy data, here analysed for resolving the low x 624 dynamics with a precision measurement of F_L (Sect.
+1.2.2, the LHeC provides data on F_2^c and F_2^b extending over nearly 5 and 6 orders of magnitude in x, Q^2 , respectively.
+These are obtained through charm and beauty tagging with high precision in NC ep scattering.
+A thorough PDF analysis of the LHeC data thus can be based on the inclusive NC/CC cross sections and tagged s, c, b data.
+In addition, one may use DIS jets, here used for the α_s prospective study (Sect.
+2.1) and low energy data, here analysed for resolving the low x dynamics with a precision measurement of F_L (Sect.
 2.2.3).
-The current studies in this chapter 625 therefore must be understood as indicative only as we have not performed a comprehensive 626 analysis using all these data as yet 8 .
-627
+The current studies in this chapter therefore must be understood as indicative only as we have not performed a comprehensive analysis using all these data as yet 8 .